The Space of augmented stability conditions: Introduction

 where $m_\sigma(E)$ is the mass of $E$ with respect to $\sigma$ and $\phi_\sigma(E)$ is the \emph{average phase} of the semistable factors of $E$ (see \Cref{S:background}).
 Furthermore, given $z\in \bC$, $\ell_{z\cdot \sigma}(E) = \ell_\sigma(E) + z$ so that for any nonzero $E,F\in \cC$, $\ell(E) - \ell(F)$ descends to a continuous function on $\Stab(\cC)/\bC$.

-In \Cref{P:logZ_functions}, we show that the stability condition is uniquely determined by the function $\ell_{\sigma} : \cC \setminus 0 \to \bC = \bP^1 \setminus \infty$, and two stability conditions lie in the same $\bC$-orbit if and only if the corresponding functions differ by an automorphism of $(\bP^1,\infty)$ that preserves $dz$.
-In this way, we arrive at a different description of the space $\Stab(\cC) / \bC$ as parameterizing smooth genus $0$ curves with meromorphic differential $(\Sigma, p_\infty, \omega)$ along with infinitely many (possibly overlapping) marked points labeled by isomorphism classes in $\cC \setminus 0$.
+By \Cref{P:logZ_functions}, the stability condition $\sigma$ is uniquely determined by the function $\ell_{\sigma} : \cC \setminus 0 \to \bC = \bP^1 \setminus \infty$, and two stability conditions lie in the same $\bC$-orbit if and only if the corresponding functions differ by an automorphism of $(\bP^1,\infty)$ that preserves $dz$.
+Thus, we arrive at a different description of the space $\Stab(\cC) / \bC$ as parameterizing smooth genus $0$ curves with meromorphic differential $(\Sigma, p_\infty, \omega)$ along with infinitely many (possibly overlapping) marked points labeled by isomorphism classes of nonzero objects of $\cC$.